What Backpacking Southeast Asia Actually Feels Like

 Tourist pricing.

-stay aware without becoming cynical.
+Travel taught me to stay aware without becoming cynical.

-Motorbikes rarely stop completely.
+Motorbikes rarely stop.

 Everything moves constantly.

-Eventually you realize hesitation is what makes it harder.
+Hesitation is usually what makes it harder.

 Too many buses.